NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

 ##Format of function calls
 The single table verb functions share these features:

-  * The first argument is a data frame (or a dplyr special class tbl_df).
+  * The first argument is a `data.frame` (or a dplyr special class tbl_df).
-      * dplyr can work with data frames as is, but if you'??re dealing with large data it'??s worthwhile to convert them to a tbl_df, to avoid printing a lot of data to the screen.
+      * `dplyr` can work with data.frames as is, but if you're dealing with large data it's worthwhile to convert them to a tbl_df, to avoid printing a lot of data to the screen.
   * The subsequent arguments describe how to manipulate the data (e.g., based on which columns, using which summary statistics), and you can refer to columns directly (without using $).
-  * The result is a new data frame
+  * The result is a new `data.frame`.
   * Function calls do not generate 'side-effects'; you always have to assign the results to an object